icco/pseudoweb/_drafts/new_post.md

 ## Cron

 > 42 7 * * 6 /home/nat/Projects/re-delicious/re-delicious.sh username password | mail -s "Link summary for the `date +"Week %V of %G"`" nat@natwelch.com

+## Conclusion

+talk about other ways to write this, php, python, ruby...

 /Nat